 Berries should be harvested every 3 to 6 days depending on weather and cultivation.
-When ripe, the berries come right off the vine.
-To extend the shelf life, pick berries when they are dry and refrigerated as soon as possible.
+When ripe, berries come right off the vine.
+To extend shelf life, pick berries when they are dry and refrigerate as soon as possible.

-Growing horseradish might seem like a strange thing for many people out there, but this unique root is delectable when turned into purees, sauces, and served with savory steaks, and lots of other delicacies out there.
-It’s got a distinguishable large green leaf that will add a lot of color to your garden.
+Horseradish may seem like an odd plant to grow, but this unique root is delectable when turned into purees, sauces, or served with a savory steak.
+The horseradish plant has a distinguishable large green leaf that will add a lot of color to your garden.

 Choosing a Site for Growing Horseradish:

 Horseradish would love to have full sun.
-Partial shade would work but the rate of growth will decrease.
-Horseradish will grow in a deep container, like a whiskey barrel, very easily.
+Partial shade works, but the rate of growth will decrease.
+Horseradish will grow in a deep container, like a barrel, very easily.
 The soil needed to grow horseradish needs to be well drained and have a pH of 5.5 to 7.
-To achieve this pH range, add some acid planting mix to the native soil when planting.
+To achieve this pH range, add some acidic planting mix to the native soil when planting.

 If you bought the plant in the “bare root” form, you should plant it as soon as you are able to work the ground.
-If you are unable to do this, keep the root it the fridge in a loosely wrapped plastic bag.
-Dig a hole 1foot across and as deep as your shovel.
+If you are unable to do this, keep the root in the fridge in a loosely wrapped plastic bag.
+Dig a hole 1 foot across and as deep as your shovel.
 Loosen the soil in the bottom of the hole.
-Place root on a 45 degree angle, around 6 inches deep for the small end and top of root just below the surface.
+Place roots on a 45 degree angle, around 6 inches deep for the small end, keeping the top of the root just below the surface.
 Refill the hole with compost and mound up a couple of inches because the dirt will settle with time and watering.

 Caring for the Horseradish Plant

-There are no specific watering issues associated with the horseradish.
+There are no specific watering issues associated with horseradish.
 Keep the soil evenly moist, just the same as any other plant.
-If you added compost to your soil when you initially planted, it should give enough nutrients for the plant the first year.
-Any additional year, a slow released well balanced fertilizer will work.
+If you added compost to your soil when you initially planted, it should give enough nutrients for the plant during the first year.
+After that, a slow released well balanced fertilizer will work.
 This should be applied in the early spring.

 When to Harvest Horseradish

 For the best flavor do not harvest until the leaves have seen frost.
-One year old plants have the best flavor, so it is popular to replant new plants every season.
+One year old plants have the best flavor, so it is common to replant new plants every season.